Heritage tourism in Alsace, part II

 The “priority to the right” rule on the roads of France is complicated and misunderstood by many.
 In this article, we’ll try and explain some of the principles and “don’t forget” to help you whilst you are driving on the left-hand side of the French roads.

-When you are driving and unsure, slow down, and look to the right if there is a vehicle coming towards you GIVE WAY!
+When you are driving and unsure, slow down, look to the right and if there is a vehicle coming towards you.
+GIVE WAY!

-Every day in France there are accidents relating to refusing the priority to the right “refus de priorité“, and in most cases, if you’ve refused the priority then you’re at fault.
+Every day in France, there are accidents relating to refusing the priority to the right “refus de priorité”, and in most cases, if you’ve refused the priority, then you’re at fault.

-Although I’m not an insurance expert, as far as I know, if you refuse a priority, you’ll be the person responsible for the accident.
+Although I’m not an insurance expert, as far as I know, if you refuse a priority, you’ll be the person held responsible for the accident.

 This can also result in a fine of 135 €, a loss of 4 points, and 3 3-year suspension of your licence.
 Like it or not, the rule does make drivers slow down at any junction.